ocupop/dartlang.org/src/_articles/futures-and-error-handling.md

 layout: article
 type: libraries
 title: "Futures and Error Handling"
 description: "Everything you wanted to know about handling errors and exceptions when working with Futures (but were afraid to ask)."
+permalink: /articles/futures-and-error-handling

 rel:
     author: shailen-tuli